Saturday, June 16, 2012

 Compositor: To be printed on separate page to be folded out and so all exposed.
 Attend to distance of capital letters from each other; the letters had better be smaller: Attend to chains of dots and hyphens.
 The numbers to small letters to be the very smallest possible.
 The capital and other letters in each Diagram to match exactly in position. — I hope the 4 Diagrams will go in length of page.

 It is worth noting that Darwin does not explicitly call any of these diagrams a "tree".
 In both Natural Selection and The Origin he refers to the Tree of Life at the end of the chapters containing the figures (see Penny 2011), and later in those books he refers to relationships as being "somewhat like the branches of a tree", but neither of these is a direct reference to any diagram.
-Darwin's point in using the figures was to describe a process of diversification and extinction, and in doing so he drew a multi-branched bush rather than a single-stemmed tree.
+Darwin's point in using the figures was to describe a continuous process of diversification and extinction, and in doing so he drew a multi-branched bush (with episodic speciation) rather than a single-stemmed tree.
 This idea seems to have gone astray since then, and our current focus on trees thus misses much of what Darwin was trying to tell us.

 Bigoni F., Barsanti G. (2011) Evolutionary trees and the rise of modern primatology: the forgotten contribution of St. George Mivart.
 Journal of Anthropological Sciences 89: 93-107.